Lal Communist Party Hind Union: Peasant struggles

 The Lal Communist Party was stronger in the PEPSU areas in the Punjab State proper.
 Compared to the CPI in Punjab, the Lal Communist Party had a stronger base amongst poor peasants.
 The government began to arrest Lal Communist Party leaders, and in response Teja Singh Swatantra and other key leaders went underground.
 In the underground the party leadership began preparations for militant agrarian struggles.
 Three areas of action were identified; PEPSU, Pathankot tehsil in Gurdaspur district and some other areas where the party was less influential.
 Baba Bujha Singh was put in charge of organising the movement in the PEPSU areas.

 The party began mobilising militant mass struggles amongst the peasantry, organising large meetings and calling on peasants not to share their crops with landlords.
 The party built up an armed wing, that began killing landlords in areas of conflict.
 In 1949 the fighters of the party clashed with police at Kishangarh, a fight in which one sub-inspector was killed.
 The police forces had to flee the village.
 The army was sent to put out the armed activities of the party.
 After two days, with six killed and 26 party members arrested, the party had to surrender.

 1952 elections

 The Lal Communist Party contested the Punjab and PEPSU Legislative Assembly elections held on 27 March 1952.
 The party presented five candidates in PEPSU (Sangrur, Sunam, Lehra and two candidates in the multi-member constituency Phagwara).
 In Punjab the party presented nine candidates (Balachar, Gharhshankar, Nawanshehr, Nurmahal, Nakodar, Bagha Purana, Patti, Tarn Tarn and Sri Gobind Pur).
 The election symbol of the party was a railway engine.
 It managed to win the Sunam seat in the PEPSU assembly and the Bagha Purana seat in the Punjab assembly.
-Both of the assembly members of the party were named Bachan Singh (one living in Moga and one living in Sangrur).
+Both of the assembly members of the party were named Bachan Singh bakhshiwala (one living in Sunam and one living in Moga).